John Stevens, Baron Stevens of Kirkwhelpington: Honours

 He holds an Honours Degree in Law, a master's degree of Philosophy, a Doctor of Law, Honorary Degrees of Doctor in Civil Law, Doctor of Letters and a Doctor of Philosophy.

 He is a Fellow of Wolfson College, Cambridge, and was a visiting professor at City University of New York (CUNY).

-Lord Stevens holds a Commercial Pilot's Licence and is part owner of several aircraft.
+Lord Stevens of Kirkwhelpington holds a Commercial Pilot's Licence and is part owner of several aircraft.